The 20 Best Apraxia Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Marlis Gonzalez-Fernandez is a Professor of Physical Medicine and Rehabilitation and Orthopaedic Surgery at the Johns Hopkins University School of Medicine.
 She specializes in rehabilitation after amputation, neurorehabilitation, prosthetics, orthotics, and the treatment of swallowing disorders and speech and language disorders after stroke.
 Dr. Gonzalez-Fernandez received her medical degree from the University of Puerto Rico School of Medicine.
 She completed a residency in physical medicine and rehabilitation at Sinai Hospital of Baltimore and a PhD from the Johns Hopkins Bloomberg School of Public Health.
 She is a member of numerous scientific societies, including the Association of Academic Physiatrists, the American Academy of Physical Medicine and Rehabilitation, and the Dysphagia Research Society.
 Dr. Fernandez is rated as an Experienced provider by MediFind in the treatment of Apraxia.
-Her top areas of expertise are Foot Drop, Stroke, Phantom Limb Pain, Leg or Foot Amputation, and Gastrostomy.
+Her clinical expertise encompasses Foot Drop, Stroke, Phantom Limb Pain, Spastic Diplegia Infantile Type, and Gastrostomy.
+Dr. Fernandez is board certified in American Board Of Physical Medicine And Rehabilitation.

 Experienced in Apraxia